jayway/competence-development-patterns/patterns/unconference.md

 ![Local Image](../images/unconference.jpg)

 #### Context
-Some members of the group has different experiences and/or problems and would like to discuss them with others.
-Other members of the group want input on other’s experiences and problems.
+Some members of the group have different experiences and/or problems and would like to discuss them with others.
+Different members of the group may desire input on their own experiences and problems.

 #### Description [[1]](https://en.wikipedia.org/wiki/Unconference):